te-ce/esti-mate/README.md

 ## Motivation

 Goal of this project is to build a tool that can help to estimate the tickets.
 At best this is implemented without the need of an actual Server (WebRTC?).
-Motivation is to learn and understand the basics of web (html semantics, forms, 'real time' connections, ...).
+Motivation is to learn and understand the basics of web (html semantics, forms, 'real time' connections, templates, web components, ...).
+Yes, this would have been much easier and faster with something like [React](https://react.dev/) or even [Next](https://nextjs.org/), but that is not the goal here.

 ## Roadmap

 First implementation will be with a server (and [socket.io](https://socket.io/) for communication with the [vite plugin](https://github.com/vite-plugin-socket-io/vite-plugin-socket-io)), understand how HTML and forms work.
 Then try to implement to strip away the server.
+If I feel lucky, I might add random avatar generation with [dicebear](https://www.dicebear.com/).

 This was scaffolded with the [vite](https://vite.dev/) cli command `pnpm create vite`.
 We also use [tailwind CSS](https://tailwindcss.com/) for styling.
 Besides that, we use the usual tools for elevating the developer experience: [prettier](https://prettier.io/) for formatting (don't forget the [tailwind plugin](https://github.com/tailwindlabs/prettier-plugin-tailwindcss)), [eslint](https://eslint.org/) for linting, [husky](https://typicode.github.io/husky/) for running commands before every commit.
 Not to forget [pnpm](https://pnpm.io/) as package manager.